lwtb7801/lwtb7801/README.md

 - ⚡ Fun fact: ...
 -->

-Hi everyone, I am Bobby!
-Please check my AWS, Google Cloud bages and Kaggle certificates in my LinkedIn: https://www.linkedin.com/in/bobby-lo-814707251
+## Please check my AWS, Google Cloud bages and Kaggle certificates in my LinkedIn: https://www.linkedin.com/in/bobby-lo-814707251

-I love machine learning and data science!
+# I love machine learning and data science!
 During my Master's in Health Informatics, I developed a strong interest in artificial intelligence, software engineering and their applications in healthcare.
 I am passionate about using data science to solve real-world problems and therefore I keep studying on programming, cloud computing and machine learning.
 I am eager to contribute my skills to a team focused on developing innovative solutions using machine learning and data science.